liesware/coherence/README.md

 ## Target

 * Be cryptoserver (it's like openssl, tcp/json insted of bash)
-* Be an open source kind of alternative to HSM
+* Be an open source kind of alternative to

 * Provide post quantum cryptography algorithms

 ## Version